 It is by far the best, fucked-up-english -text on a t-shirt I’ve seen here in Orléans.
 Saw a teenage girl wearing it about 3 years ago at a tram station, and just can’t get it out of my head.
 There’s something surreal, in kind of japanese way in that line.
 Should probably use it one day as a title of a painting.

 Actually I’m envious, I just want that f*cking t-shirt.

-I know: it’s already been some time since you have been wanting something cool, different, a real, original artwork, not those chic&cheap Ikea canvases, like your neighbor, who has no imagination what so ever is hanging above their couch - but you can’t help to worry about how it would look like in live, or is it even safe to buy from some weird artist person on the other side of the world when you don’t know them personally!
+I know: it’s already been some time since you have been wanting something cool, different, a real, original artwork, not those chic&cheap Ikea canvases, like your neighbor, who has no imagination what so ever, and they are so happy with that million times copied foggy bridge hanging above their couch.. -Yeah, you want something better, but you can’t help to worry about what would it look like live, or is it even safe to buy from some weird artist person on the other side of the world when you don’t know them personally.
+Probably not.
 And how an artwork can get safely to you, and then what - how to fix in your wall and everything - so exhausting and terribly difficult and you are not DIY person at all, and all that must be finally so complicated, maybe you just should think again those Ikea landscapes, they are not so bad, when you get used to it and -

 NOT.
 DON’T. No, they are not.
 Stop it right there.
 But keep reading: